Conversational AI vs Chatbots: How Do They Actually Compare?

 3. Scheduling that actually closes the loop.
 When a lead is ready, Meera books the call or transfers them to a live agent in the same conversation.
 The lead never has to fill out a second form or wait for someone to "reach out shortly."

 4. Human handoff at the right moment.
 Reps come into the conversation already up to speed, with a qualified lead who knows what they are signing up for.
-No cold dials.
-No starting from zero.
+Reps skip the cold dials and start from a warm context.

-5. 24/7 coverage without 24/7 staffing.
+5. Round-the-clock coverage without round-the-clock staffing.
 The lead who fills out a form at 11pm on a Sunday gets a real response, not a "we will get back to you Monday" auto-reply that loses them to a competitor by morning.

 This matters most in insurance, mortgage, healthcare, financial services, home services, and higher ed, where the deal is won or lost in the first conversation.